beck/sandbox/readme.md

 * _**[Ending colon][nope]**_:
   No newlines :(

-HTML in MD is a bummer:
+HTML in MD is a bummer, and you can not mix the two.
+Bleh:

 <dl>
   <dt>[Trailing Whitespace][nope]</dt>